 Barcelona boasts some brilliant fresh food markets, including the famous (although now very touristy) La Boqueria on Las Ramblas, Santa Caterina in El Born, Barceloneta in the neighbourhood of the same name, and Mercat de la Liberta in Gracia, the barrio where we’re staying.
 There are also excellent supermercados in the basements of El Corte Inglés department stores dotted around Barcelona.
 Here is our Barcelona shopping list.

-One of our readers commented in response to our last Jerez Price Check that we should have been shopping the local markets, rather than supermarkets, where prices can be cheaper.
-We do both actually – we will buy fresh seafood, meat, fruit and veg, cheeses and cold cuts, olive oils, etc, in a market when we can, and buy the basic essentials (sugar, tea, coffee, and so on) in a supermarket.
+Before we get to that, one of our readers commented in response to our last Jerez Price Check that we should have been shopping the local markets, rather than supermarkets, where prices can be cheaper.
+We do both actually – we will buy fresh seafood, meat, fruit and veg, cheeses and cold cuts, olive oils, etc, in a market when we can, and buy the basic essentials (sugar, tea, coffee, milk, and so on) in a supermarket.

 For the purposes of our ‘Price Check’ exercise, however, we’ve chosen to get our prices from supermarkets because it makes it easier for us to compare prices of similar products between different destinations.
 Also, you can’t always get everything you need in a market (eg. sugar), the prices are not always cheaper in markets (eg. at touristy La Boqueria), and in places like Marrakech, some traders will charge you ‘tourist prices’ if you’re not with a local.